Ricardo Ehrlich

-Ricardo Ehrlich (Montevideo, born 4 November 1948) is a Uruguayan biologist and a political figure.
+Ricardo Mario Ehrlich (Montevideo, born 4 November 1948) is a Uruguayan biologist and a political figure.

 Biography

 From 2005 until 2010 he was Mayor (styled Intendente Municipal in Uruguayan vernacular Spanish) of Montevideo.
 He is from the prominent local Jewish community.

 Ehrlich was a student militant who was jailed under the Presidency of Juan Maria Bordaberry who led a coup in 1973 to reinforce his rule at a time of great social tension.
 Subsequently, on his release in 1973, Ehrlich spent many years in exile in Europe.

 By profession Ehrlich is a leading biochemist in Uruguay.

 In 2005 Ehrlich stood for the leftist Frente Amplio in Montevideo's mayoral elections and won, gaining 60.9% of the vote.
 His nearest rival, for the Colorado Party, was Pedro Bordaberry, a son of former President Juan Maria Bordaberry, who scored 26.9%.

 He was longlisted for the 2008 World Mayor award.

 On March 1, 2010, new president José Mujica appointed him Minister of Education.